dotnet/AspNetCore.Docs/aspnetcore/client-side/spa-services.md

 ## Hot Module Replacement

 Think of Webpack's [Hot Module Replacement](https://webpack.github.io/docs/hot-module-replacement-with-webpack.html) (HMR) feature as an evolution of [Webpack Dev Middleware](#webpack-dev-middleware).
 HMR introduces all the same benefits, but it further streamlines the development workflow by automatically updating page content after compiling the changes.
 Don't confuse this with a refresh of the browser, which would interfere with the current in-memory state and debugging session of the SPA.
-There is a live link between the Webpack Dev Middleware service and the browser, which means changes are ~simply another banned word~ pushed to the browser.
+There is a live link between the Webpack Dev Middleware service and the browser, which means changes are pushed to the browser.

 ### Prerequisites